-Taking part in RaDaR means that you agree that relevant information about your child/ward's medical history can be held on a secure computer system operated by the UK Renal Registry.
-You can find out more about your child/ward's kidney condition on RareRenal.org, which is supported by the Renal Association and the Rare Disease Groups.
+Taking part in RaDaR means that you agree that relevant information about your medical history can be held on a secure computer system operated by the UK Renal Registry.
+You can find out more about your kidney condition at the website RareRenal.org, which is supported by the Renal Association and the Rare Disease Groups.

-By joining this study you give permission for researchers to use your child/ward's past, present and future clinical data for ongoing and future ethically approved research into kidney disease and related conditions.
+By joining this study you give permission for researchers to use your past, present and future clinical data for ongoing and future ethically approved research into kidney disease and related conditions.